Most beautiful hiking trails in northern Germany and the center

 Philipp reports on his travel blog JOURNICATION of experiences and adventures from all over the world.
 He has already traveled to over 95 countries, but is still deeply connected to his homeland: a small village opposite the Loreley rock in the UNESCO World Heritage Upper Middle Rhine Valley.

 We would like to thank all travel bloggers for their hiking suggestions in northern Germany and in the middle of Germany.
 A great collection of hikes has come together.
 Let yourself be inspired and use their information for your own hikes in these beautiful places.
-These Hiking in northern Germany are worth exploring.
+These hiking trails in northern Germany are worth exploring.
 Do you like to go hiking in southern Germany?
 Then you can find it here the most beautiful hiking trails in southern Germany.

 - The historic old town of Stein am Rhein